dictyBase/Migration/deploy.md

 > `$_> helm install dictybase/load-identity --namespace dictybase`
 >           `--set arguments.identifier=todd@gmail.com`
 >           `--set arguments.provider=google`
->           `--set arguments.userId=4893`
+>           `--set arguments.email=doodle@hoddle.com`

 All three options are required and as usual it can also be fed through a yaml file.
 This loader **must be run** after loading the users.
 Repeat the above command for loading multiple identities.
+The `identifier` and `email` arguments should not be confused, one is provider identity and could be an email of id(orcid) and the email is the user email that is registered with dictybase.

 ### `HTTPs Ingress`